 The Association of Bentley Activities (ABA) is a governing organization that manages and supports all recognized undergraduate student organizations.
 Cluster representatives serve as liaisons between the ABA and organization presidents by providing resources, keeping up to date contact information, sharing necessary updates, and representing the groups’ needs in the larger student organization community.
 The ABA is also responsible for supporting charitable initiatives and recognizing new student organizations.

-All recognized student organizations are required to stay in good standing with the Office of Student Activities and the Association of Bentley Activities (ABA).
+All recognized student organizations are required to stay in good standing with the Office of Student Programs & Engagement and the Association of Bentley Activities (ABA).
 Recognized organizations enjoy the following privileges:

 - Right to use the Bentley name

 - Meeting and event space